Updated: Dec 19, 2022

 You’re missing a trick if you don’t do a good warm-up before you run or do sport.
 Not only does it enhance your performance but it also prevents injuries.
-You can read more about the benefits of warming up in the first article of this series.
-In this article I’ll discuss what exercises you should include according to the latest research.
+In this article, I’ll discuss what types of exercise you should include in your warm-up, according to the latest research.
 You can read more about how warming up prevents injuries here.
 Remember, if you need more help with an injury, you're welcome to consult one of our physios online via video call.

 In this article:

 The FIFA 11+ was the first warm-up programme that was found to effectively reduce injuries for young and adult players.
-(2) A similar programme was tested with rugby players and found to not only prevent muscle and joint injuries but also concussions.
-(1,4)
+A similar programme was tested with rugby players and was found to not only prevent muscle and joint injuries but also concussions.

-All of these programmes have the following elements in common:
+These programmes have the following components in common:

-- The warm-ups are done regularly.
-The researchers found the best results when the programmes were completed 2 to 3 times a week or before every training session and match.
+The warm-ups are done regularly.
+The researchers found the best results when the programmes were completed two to three times a week or before every training session and match.

-- They consist of 3 phases.
+They consist of three phases.
 Phase 1: Aims to raise your core temperature and increase cardiovascular activity.
-Phase 2: Aims to activate and mobilise your muscles, nerves and joints.
+Phase 2: Aims to activate and mobilise your muscles, nerves, and joints.
 Phase 3: Aims to prepare you for performing at your maximum level.
 I’ll discuss this in more detail below.

 Deciding on the right warm-up for you

 Step 2: How fit are you?
-Choose exercises that challenges you a bit, but that aren’t too hard.
+Choose exercises that challenge you a bit, but that aren’t too hard.

 Step 3: Do a warm-up before every exercise session.
-What your warm-up includes may vary depending on the activity that you’re about to do on that day.
-A track session will require a different warm-up than an easy run.
+What your warm-up includes may vary depending on the activity that you’re about to do.
+For example, a high-intensity track session will require a different warm-up from an easy run.

 Step 4.
-Decide if you need to include exercises that provides max effort prep.
+Decide if you need to include exercises that provide max effort prep.
 Only doing an easy run?
 You could probably leave this phase out.

 Now that you know what you need from your warm-up routine, let’s take a look at what type of exercises you should do in each phase.
 I have used runners and rugby players as examples to demonstrate how the warm-ups should be sport specific.

-Warm-up Phase 1: Raise core temperature and increase cardiovascular activity
+Warm-up Phase 1: Exercises that raise core temperature and increase cardiovascular activity

-The aim of this phase is to increase the body’s core temperature, heart rate, respiratory rate, blood flow and joint fluid viscosity.
-This is achieved through easy low level exercise e.g. easy jogging or cycling.
+The aims of this phase are to increase the body’s core temperature, heart rate, respiratory rate, blood flow, and joint fluid viscosity.
+This is achieved through easy, low-level exercise, e.g. easy jogging or cycling.